 Variable Value <id></id> Specifies the ID of the MLT you want to delete.

 Configuring MLT whole trunk using ACLI

-Configure the shutdown of all ports in the MLT.
+Use this procedure to configure the shutdown of all ports in the MLT.
 This procedure enables or disables the MLT whole trunk feature.